Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Change management is a systematic approach to dealing with the transition or transformation of an organization’s goals, processes, or technologies.

-Its purpose is to implement strategies for effecting change, controlling change, and helping people adapt to change.
+Its purpose is to implement strategies for carrying out change, controlling change, and helping people adapt to change.

-This process involves preparing and supporting employees, establishing the necessary steps for change, and monitoring pre- and post-change activities to ensure successful implementation.
+There are many moving pieces in a change management process.
+It involves preparing and supporting employees, establishing the necessary steps for change, and monitoring pre- and post-change activities.
+Together, these factors allow for successful changes with minimal disruption to operations.

 Change management ensures that changes are thoroughly and smoothly implemented, and that the lasting benefits of change are achieved.